-9.1 OPPONENT WINS: The opponent legally pockets the 8-ball.
+The opponent legally pockets the 8-ball.

 Concession of a game or games in tournament play is never encouraged.
 The shooting player must finish his/her inning, or the result shall be a loss of game(s) for the conceding player.

-During their inning and only once per game, a player is allotted the right to ask any team member for input or advice in planning or preparing to execute a shot.
-Should the player receive advice from respective teammates spontaneously or purposely, a ball in hand foul shall occur in favor of the opponent.
+During their inning and only once per game, only the shooting player is allotted the right to ask for a “Time Out” that shall last no more than a two (2) minute period.
+During this time the player may receive input or advice in planning or preparing to execute a shot from a chosen teammate.
+Should the player receive advice from respective teammates spontaneously or purposely, the result shall be a foul (ball in hand) in favor of the opponent on the first occurrence.

 If in 3 consecutive innings by each player, the players purposefully foul or scratch because both players agree that any attempt to pocket or move an object ball would result in an immediate loss of the game, then the game is considered a stalemate.
 At this time, the game would be re-racked and the breaker would remain the same, maintaining the integrity of the alternate break format.

 11.0 GENERAL POOL RULES

 If the cue ball strikes a legal object ball and a non-legal object ball at about the same instant and it cannot be clearly determined which ball was hit first, the judgment will go in favor of the shooter.

 Balls must remain in a pocket to count as pocketed.
 If a ball goes into a pocket and bounces back on to the playing surface, it is not considered pocketed.
 If it is the 8-ball, it is not a win.
 If it is the cue ball, it is not a scratch.
 Clearing pockets that are full or nearly full of balls is the responsibility of the shooting player.

-If one or more balls become suspended in a pocket beyond the edge of the slate because it is partially supported by other balls, it is considered pocketed if the removal of the supporting ball(s) would cause the supported/suspended ball to fall into the pocket.
+If one or more balls become suspended in a pocket beyond the edge of the slate because it is partially supported by other pocketed balls, it is considered pocketed if the removal of the supporting ball(s) would cause the supported/suspended ball(s) to fall into the pocket.
 Tournament officials are the sole judges of whether this rule applies to any situation.